Ohio Wesleyan University

-Geographers, using methods such as mapping and Geographic Information Systems, community interviews, and using citizen knowledge, study natural and human patterns as they vary over geographic space as well as the interaction between humans and their natural environments.
+Geographers use tools such as mapping, Geographic Information Systems, and community interviews to study natural and human patterns as they vary over geographic space as well as the interaction between humans and their natural environments.

 The Geography Major emphasizes four themes that together provide a means of understanding the complex relationships between human activities and the earth’s natural environment:

 The major provides a broad base for graduate study in Geography and many other natural and social sciences.
 Students are prepared for careers in urban and regional planning, environmental and resource management, Geographic Information Systems, and areas of business that deal with location (logistics).

 Through The OWU Connection, you have the opportunity to connect one-on-one with faculty to pursue your research interests and create new knowledge.